luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

     - `Feature scaling`: Make sure features are on a similar scale.
     - `Learning rate`: Making sure gradient descent is working correctly.
       * If α is too small: slow convergence.
-      * If α is too large: J(θ) may not decrease on every every iteration;; may not converge
+      * If α is too large: J(θ) may not decrease on every every iteration; may not converge
     - `Features and Polynomial Regression`

   - **Computing Parameters Analytically**
-    - `Normal equation`: Method to solve for analytically.
+    - `Normal equation`: Method to solve θ for analytically.
     - `Normal equation Noninvertibility`

   - **Octave Tutorial**